g-w1/rust_game/README.md

 # rust_game

-a platformer i made in rust to learn how libraries work and rust and because making platformers is fun
+a platformer i made in rust to learn how libraries work in rust and because making platformers is fun

 to run just clone it and
 ```cargo run```